flashnuke/BinanceExtensionCPP/README.md

 This library is an extension for the API of Binance.
 It is used to help write trading algorithms on Binance.
 <br />The design is delibaretly attempting to reduce 'thinking' during runtime, by using clever methods such as CRTP and the 'Params' object; no virtual classes/methods are used in this library.
 <br /> More performance boosting features are planned to be added in the future.
-One of the is constexpr for string concatenation after the release of C++20.
+One of them is `constexpr` for string concatenation after the release of C++20.
 # Dependencies

 	1. JsonCPP https://github.com/open-source-parsers/jsoncpp